iwind/foolish-mysql/README.md

-# Install MySQL server as a fool
+# Install MySQL server like a fool

 ~~~bash
 # we will install the latest mysql 8